alemures/fast-validator/README.md

 # fast-validator
-A fast and simple data validator.
+An extremely fast and simple data validator.
+It's very useful in high performance processes that handle simple data or don't require to be very fussy about the data validation like messages server to server or interprocess communication.

 #### Install
 ```